Get safe and painless root canal treatment in Singapore with Dr Seah, a certified endodontist at Dr Seah Root Canal + Surgical Implant Clinic.

 Following in the footsteps of his peers in the USA, like Dr Stephen Buchanan, Dr Seah is the first endodontist in Singapore to be trained in both endodontics and implant surgery.
 Dr Seah regularly performs both types of procedures.

-If you have any of the following issues, you should consider seeing a specialist to identify the problem and get the appropriate assessment and treatment:
+If you experience any of the following symptoms consider seeing a specialist to identify the problem and get the appropriate assessment and treatment:

 The inflammation of the tooth may also cause the gums to swell, feel extra sensitive or painful and ooze pus.